DENTURES: ALL YOU SHOULD KNOW

 What Are Different Types of Dentures?

-Dentures come in various types, tailored to meet specific needs
+Dentures indeed come in various types, each tailored to address specific dental needs:

 Fabrication Process and Components

-Acrylic Resin: This durable material forms the base of the denture, providing stability and support.
+• Acrylic Resin: This is a strong, durable material used to form the base of the denture.
+It helps in providing stability and support, ensuring the denture fits securely in the mouth.

 Denture Care and Maintenance